Skip to Content

 • This overall ‘stalling’ of improvement actually masks increasing death rates among the poorest communities across the UK.

 • As a consequence, health (mortality) inequalities have widened dramatically across all parts of the UK.
-These widening of inequalities are seen for a very broad set of different causes of death, both chronic conditions like respiratory and cardiovascular disease, and other causes such as alcohol and drug-related factors.
+These widening inequalities are seen for a very broad set of different causes of death, both chronic conditions like respiratory and cardiovascular disease, and other causes such as alcohol and drug-related factors.

 • The changes have been seen for men and women alike, and different age groups.